-With program approval students are allowed to count no more than 9 credits of coursework numbered 300 or above taken as a UW-Madison Special student.
-Coursework earned five or more years prior to admission to a master's degree is not allowed to satisfy requirements.
+With program approval students are allowed to transfer no more than 9 credits of coursework numbered 300 or above taken as a UW-Madison University Special student.
+Coursework earned ten or more years prior to admission to a master's degree is not allowed to satisfy requirements.